You have no alerts.

 “You want weird?” he said mildly.
 “Fine.
 Maybe the house is an ear and the moor is a mouth and Uncle Caius spent his retirement being gaslit by the landscape.”

-She grinned despite herself, then let it fade.
+She grinned despite himself, then let it fade.
 “You joke, but it does feel…”

 “Watchful,” Kai said before she could.